nrkfeller/learn_go/goweb/webnotes.md

 ### package strings
 Alot of the stuff that is passed between connections if just UTF-8 encoded strings.
 So we need to play with this stuff a lot!

+### atomic and mutex
+atomic and mutex. mutex is just an atomic boolean in typical implementation. only the processor can access a variable.

+### HTTP
+Protocol on top of TCP.
+Servers receive requests(Request line / headers)and send back responses (status line/ headers / content).
+Verbs (GET, POST, PUT, DELETE, HEAD(GET but no body, could be useful for video)).
+PUT vs POST, create and update, but they are similar POST when url unknown, PUT when known.
+HTTP server just parses requests and sends a response

+### ResponseWriter
+Interface for http package
+1. Header() - returns the header map that will be sent by write header
+2. Write([]byte) (int, error) - writes to the connection as part of the http reply
+3. WriteHeader(int) - Sends http response with a status code.

+### Restful Web Applications
+* ServeMux - server multiplexer, route signals based on conditions
+*

 * * *
 28